Service and Support8.9/10

 The fact that American Express is placing loans on Lendio’s platform says something.
 One of their new products is a hybrid merchant cash advance and a two-year business loan.1 This product would be for B2C customers who presumably have a substantial proportion of revenue coming from credit card sales (perfect for current Amex business customers!).

-But Lendio’s platform also offers products for B2B entities, such as invoice factoring, equipment financing, installment loans and revolving credit lines.
+But Lendio’s platform also offers products for B2B entities, such as invoice factoring, equipment financing, installment loans, invoice finance and revolving credit lines.

 Businesses start the process by entering information through the Lendio platform.
 This is done through a series of questions including: